ludwig-ai/ludwig-docs/docs/examples/text_classification.md

 ```

 This command will write predictions to the `predictions` directory.
 Predictions outputs are written in multiple formats,
 including csv and parquet.
-For instance, `predictions/predictions.parquet` contains the predicted classes for eac
+For instance, `predictions/predictions.parquet` contains the predicted classes for each
 example as well as the psuedo-probabilities for each class:

 | class_predictions | class_probabilities          | class_probability | class_probabilities_&lt;UNK&gt; | class_probabilities_sci_tech | class_probabilities_sports | class_probabilities_world | class_probabilities_business |